 Many of us don’t believe in our ability to recover because we’ve been developing insecurity and self-rejection alongside our addictions and mental health issues.
 Our fears of inadequacy permeate every facet of our lives, making us feel as though we’re not good enough in every arena—our relationships, our manifestation power to make our dreams come true, our own resources to make changes in our lives and get better.
 We simply don’t believe in ourselves.
 We don’t believe we can get better, because deep down we hate ourselves.

 Negative anticipation makes us think the worst not only of ourselves but of humanity in general.
 We refuse to believe that people can change.
-We think everyone is automatically resigned to continue the same destructive patterns of their pasts, families and illnesses.
-We may have witnessed other people fail at their own recovery attempts, or relapse once they achieved some success.
+Furthermore, we think everyone is automatically resigned to continue the same destructive patterns of their pasts, families and illnesses.
+It’s possible that we’ve witnessed other people fail at their own recovery attempts, or relapse once they achieved some success.
 We’ve lost faith in our power.
 We’ve given up hope.

 Our programs give you a chance at a fresh start.
-Call Bayview Recovery today: 888-570-7154.
+Therefore, call Bayview Recovery today at 855.478.3650.